WebGHC/webghc.github.io/_posts/2017-05-12-LearningFromGHC.md

 ---
-title: _Learning by Example_ Blog Miniseries<br>Part 1 - GHC
+title: Learning from GHC: An Exercise
 date: 2017-05-12 00:00:01
 ---
-## _Learning by Example_ Blog Miniseries<br>Part 1 - GHC
+## Learning from GHC: An Exercise
-_In this post we'll introduce this miniseries, run some Haskell code manually, link some object files manually, and see what we can learn about GHC's inner workings from there._
+_In this post we'll run some Haskell code manually, link some object files manually, and see what we can learn about GHC's inner workings from there._

 ### Introduction
 Before diving into full on research of the inner workings of GHC and other topics necessary to the completion of this project, it makes sense to take some time to familiarize ourselves with the tools we plan on using.
 It doesn't make sense to try and develop software on top of tools we haven't used.
 In particular, a more exacting examination of the more mundane usages of these tools is in order.
 We stand to gain quite a bit of practical knowledge in taking this baby step.
-The results of these exercises will be referenced (and further discussed) in several future blog posts.

 Since this project's crucial functionality lives at a relatively low-level, we will be focusing on the low-level tooling and concepts.
 If you're not really familiar with what compilers, assemblers, and linkers are, how they interact, or what they each generally produce, you'll want to take some time to read up on them now.

-Also, many of these examples expect you to have things like the gcc, LLVM, or WebAssembly toolchains built, installed, and working on your machine.
-As we go along, I'll point you in towards directions for accomplishing these tasks.
+Also, it is often expected for you to have things like the gcc, LLVM, or WebAssembly toolchains built, installed, and working on your machine.
+As we go along, I'll point you towards directions for accomplishing these tasks.
 If you can't get something to work, just read along for now and rest assured that proper building and installation of large projects ***is not*** an easy task to take on without the proper tools.
-In a shortly upcoming blog post I'll show you how to use Nix to install and use everything you need for this project the Nix content just isn't quite ready yet.
+In a shortly upcoming blog post I'll show you how to use Nix to install and use everything you need for this project.
+The Nix content just isn't quite ready yet.
 You'll be able to come back and run things for yourself if you wish.

 ### Preparation
 You'll need gcc and the Haskell Platform installed on your system to step through this example.
 If you don't already have gcc, simple installation instructions for your system can easily be found via a google search.
 The Haskell platform is easily installed by following the instructions on [this page](https://www.haskell.org/platform/).